armory/docs-cdaas/content/en/_index.md

 Start your deployment by sending the deployment configuration file and rendered manifests to the CDaaS control plane using the Armory CLI or automatically with a CI integration like GitHub Actions.

-The CDaaS control plane executes the steps and constraints defined in your deployment config, converting Kubernetes deployment objects into CDaaS-managed replicasets, handling traffic management, scaling and more.
+The CDaaS control plane executes the steps and constraints defined in your deployment config, converting Kubernetes deployment objects into CDaaS-managed ReplicaSets, handling traffic management, scaling and more.
 Remote network agents integrate with internal tools by securely relaying network calls and using their configurable service account credentials to communicate with your clusters API.

 Then simply monitor your deployment's progress through the CDaaS UI or CLI.